BlueInterlude/es-de-linux-custom-systems/README.md

 ## ES-DE Documentation

 Make sure that you have checked and read ES-DE's documentation if you are unclear on how to use these files.
 See https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md for ES-DE'S User Guide.

+## Affiliation

+This repository is in **no way** affiliated with the ES-DE team.
+The repository and files provided here are provided and created by another everyday ES-DE user.
+You may examine the files included this repository in any web browser by clicking on the respective files in the file list and validate their contents prior to downloading.